Never Enough Resources

 Recruiting new Project Resources

 Another problem with people resources, is that they can take a long time to recruit, and train, and to become productive.
-As an example, if somebody resigns their employment, decisions have to be made about recruiting, adverts placed, interviews held, periods of notice worked etc., and all of this can take many weeks or several months.
+As an example, if somebody resigns their employment, decisions have to be made about recruiting.
+Adverts placed, interviews held, periods of notice worked etc..
+All of this can take many weeks or several months.
 At the end of this period the new employee arrives, carefully selected from interviews, but with no knowledge of the company’s policies, procedures, working practices, or staff.
 Another few weeks or months are required for the new employee to become truly productive.

 This combination of ‘planning to have too few resources’, and ‘the time it takes to get additional skilled resources working effectively’ on a project can lead to the project functionality (quality) suffering, and the project timescale becoming delayed.